diegonc/elm-todo-reindex/README.md

 * RequestClearCompleted: to initiate the GraphQL mutations
 * OnClearedCompleted [MarkTodoResult]: to receive the result of all mutations
 * OnClearCompletedFailure Http.Error: for handling server errors

+## Future work

+* Poll the server to get new items created by other users
+* Implement optimistic updates
+* Investigate authentication
+* Use keyed HTML nodes for todo items
+* Reindex.io implements Relay's Connection pattern, investigate how our naive AddTodo mutation breaks it.
+* Modularize
+* Test